wma1729/indepth-cpp/datatype/README.md

 ```

 A few things stand out from this table:
 - `char`, `signed char`, and `unsigned char` are all treated as separate data types.
-Is char signed or unsigned?
+Is the *char* signed or unsigned?
 It depends on the platform.
 On both of the systems above, char is signed.
-- Both `signed` and `unsigned` without further qualifications resolve to 4-byte `int`.
+- Both `signed` and `unsigned`, without further qualifications, resolve to 4-byte `int`.
 - On Windows, `long` is 4-bytes even on 64-bit platform.